South Dakota Kuchen Recipe- A Volga German Legacy

 Today, I learned how a search engine works.
 I also found out what shape raindrops take when they fall.
 No, I didn’t read a book or do a Google search; I watched “Die Sendung mit der Maus”!
 What is Die Sendung mit der Maus?
 For 50 years, this award-winning German TV program on WDR entertained and educated German kids !
 And…

-Cute Animal House Slippers from Germany
+Cute House Shoes & Slippers from German Slippers

 What is a Volksmarsch?
 Walking for Fun, Friendship and Fitness